Bealby/magnet-fishing/README.md

 particpation and provide intersting data for the Magnet-Fishing community.

-Photos will be displayed of actual examples of locations and magnets used.
+Photos will be displayed of Magnets and Magnet finds.

-An interactiv Map will be provided to display the areas of Stockholm, with the catch Log page displaying all participants catches by location.
+A Map will be provided to display the areas of Stockholm, with the a Webpage displaying all participants catches by location.

 ### Structure